seosgithub/Pully/README.md

 # What is this?
 Pully is a ruby library for managing GitHub pull requests; purpose built for our continuous integration & deployment infrastructure at [Fittr®](http://www.fittr.com).

+# Selling points
+1. It's easy to use
+2. It has full code coverage on tests involving GitHub's API
+3. While it uses the pull request interface on GitHub, **it does not use the big green button** to perform a merge.

 # Basic usage
 ```ruby
 require 'pully'